yellobyte/SoapESP32/README.md

 1) Name of title, ascending (default) --> sort criteria: **"+dc:title"**
 2) Name of title, descending --> sort criteria: **"-dc:title"**

 Above list of standardized search/sort criterias is far from being complete.
-However, those were the ones I needed/tested and I haven't bothered to try any other.
+If you are interested in this topic, have a look [here](http://upnp.org/specs/av/UPnP-av-ContentDirectory-v4-Service.pdf).
+However, above criterias were the ones I needed/tested and I haven't bothered to try any other.

 File _SoapESP32.h_ provides a few predefined search/sort criterias as used in the software examples.
 You can of course pass any other criteria(s) to function **_searchServer()_** you want to give a try.
-Some servers I tested have answered with _500 Internal Server Error_ and others with a simple browse reply to unknown/unaccepted search requests or search criterias.
+Some servers I tested have answered with _500 Internal Server Error_ and others with a simple browse reply (with or without results) to unknown/unaccepted search requests or search criterias.

 The provided example sketches _SearchServerExample.....ino_ and the accompanying log files _SearchServerExample...log_ demonstrate the usage of function _searchServer()_.
 The function simply sends a search request (containing up to two search criterias and an optional sort criteria) to the targeted media server and waits for the server to reply with a list of matching items.